voytas75/Courses/courses/PowerShell_NET_Class_Environment.md

 #### Adding, modifying, and removing environment variables programmatically: Use the "Environment" class to add new environment variables, modify existing ones, and remove variables as needed

-Welcome to the sixth part of our first lesson on PowerShell and the .NET Environment class!
 In this part, we'll explore how to utilize the "Environment" class to programmatically add new environment variables, modify existing ones, and remove variables as needed.
 This knowledge will empower you to fine-tune your system's behavior by customizing its configuration through PowerShell.

 ##### Adding Environment Variables